mogtofu33/gitlab-ci-drupal/docs/advanced-usage.md

 CI_CONFIG_ESLINT_IGNORE_YAML | ${CI_PROJECT_DIR}/.eslintignore
 CI_CONFIG_STYLELINT_IGNORE | ${CI_PROJECT_DIR}/.stylelintignore

+If your project use specific `package.json` and Node bin dir, see variables for Node below.

 ### Files concerned by linting

 Space separated for multiple folders.
 Default is all custom code.